 As you budget SAG payroll, it’s important to note that the minimum daily rate applies to standard 8-hour work days, or 10-hour work days for most weekly players.
 (Check here for current SAG minimum rates) If your schedule calls for longer shooting days, you will need to account for wages paid at the overtime rate after 8 hours, and double overtime rate after 12 hours.
 The overtime rate for your SAG-AFTRA cast members will be 1.5 times their straight time rate, with straight time being calculated as the performer’s contracted rate divided by 8.

-Example: your project falls under the Ultra Low Budget agreement, and you will be working 11-hour days.
+Example: your project falls under the Ultra Low Budget Project Agreement, and you will be working 11-hour days.
 The UPA minimum rate is $206.00, giving you a minimum straight time rate of $25.75 / hour, and an overtime rate of $38.625 / hour.
 The minimum you will be paying for 11 hours of work is then $315.88 / day.

 Double overtime for your SAG-AFTRA members is 2.0 times the straight time rate, but there are a few additional notes to keep in mind:

 - Under the Short Project Agreement and Ultra Low Budget Project agreements, the straight time rate when calculating double overtime must at least equal the Moderate Low Budget Agreement minimum ($45.00 / hour).

 - If you are deferring pay under the Short Project Agreement, you cannot defer the double overtime portion of wages.

 SAG forced calls

 Forced calls are a commonly missed item when budgeting for SAG payroll, and it is a completely avoidable expense through proper scheduling.
 Each SAG-AFTRA performer must be given a full 12 hours of rest between the time they leave and the time they report the following day.
 If this time period is not provided, the performer must now be paid an additional day’s pay.
 A forced call penalty is also incurred if performers are not given a full 56-hour rest period between work weeks (54 hours for studio locations).